dpck/src/README.md

 </a></p>

 ## <code>async <ins>Compile</ins>(</code><sub><br/>&nbsp;&nbsp;`options: !CompileConfig,`<br/>&nbsp;&nbsp;`runOptions=: !RunConfig,`<br/>&nbsp;&nbsp;`compilerArgs=: !Array<string>,`<br/></sub><code>): <i>void</i></code>
 Compiles a _Node.JS_ source file with dependencies into a single executable (with the `+x` addition).
 Performs regex-based static analysis of the whole of the dependency tree to construct the list of JS files.
 If any of the files use `require`, adds the `--process_common_js_modules` flag.
+Returns the `stdout` of the compiler, and prints to the console if output is not given in `runOptions`.

  - <kbd><strong>options*</strong></kbd> <em><code><a href="#type-compileconfig" title="Options for the Node.JS package compiler.">!CompileConfig</a></code></em>: Options for the _Node.JS_ package compiler.
 Must have the `src` prop at least.
  - <kbd>runOptions</kbd> <em><code><a href="1-run.md#type-runconfig" title="General options for running of the compiler.">!RunConfig</a></code></em> (optional): General options for running of the compiler.